Josephine Skriver Shows Underboob In Leopard-Print Bikini Bottoms In New Instagram Video

 Josephine Skriver has been on a roll on Instagram lately sharing sneak peeks of her Sports Illustrated Swimsuit Issue photo shoot.
 Her newest video was another look at her time working with the publication in the Dominican Republic, as she flaunted her underboob in a pair of leopard-print bikini bottoms.

-The Victoria’s Secret Angel stood in shallow waters for the clip, and ditched a top for the occasion.
+The Victoria’s Secret Angel stood in shallow waters for the clip and ditched a top for the occasion.
 She censored her curves by placing her hand on top of her chest, leaving her underboob on full display.
-The bikini bottoms that she wore were high-waisted and featured an atypical color scheme, since the base was white with the animal-print in black and brown.
+The bikini bottoms that she wore were high-waisted and featured an atypical color scheme since the base was white with the animal-print in black and brown.

 Josephine’s hair was down in a casual, voluminous look, pieces flying about thanks to the use of a leaf blower.